Is a Correction Looming Ahead for CVS Health Corporation (CVS)

-CVS Health Corporation (NYSE:CVS) went down by -0.03% from its latest closing price compared to the recent 1-year high of $111.25.
-The company’s stock price has collected 1.88% of gains in the last five trading sessions.
+CVS Health Corporation (NYSE:CVS) went up by 0.54% from its latest closing price compared to the recent 1-year high of $111.25.
+The company’s stock price has collected -0.11% of loss in the last five trading sessions.
 Barron’s reported on 10/17/22 that CVS Won’t Comment on Report It’s Abandoning Purchase of Cano Health

 Is It Worth Investing in CVS Health Corporation (NYSE :CVS) Right Now?

-CVS Health Corporation (NYSE:CVS) scored a price-to-earnings ratio above its average ratio, recording 15.07 x from its present earnings ratio.
-Plus, the 36-month beta value for CVS is at 0.70.
-Opinions of the stock are interesting as 15 analysts out of 24 who provided ratings for CVS Health Corporation declared the stock was a “buy,” while 4 rated the stock as “overweight,” 5 rated it as “hold,” and 0 as “sell.”
+CVS Health Corporation (NYSE:CVS) scored a price-to-earnings ratio above its average ratio, recording 15.39 x from its present earnings ratio.
+Plus, the 36-month beta value for CVS is at 0.68.

 Top 5 Cheap Stocks to Own Right Now